matt-handy/TheAllCommander/README.md

 The command "list_macros" will list all macros loaded to the server.

 spawn_fodhelper_elevated_session

 	This macro is designed to enable testing of client-side defenses around the fodhelper user access control defenses.
 This macro functions by asking the connected daemon for information on how it can be started (IE - an executable name, script path, etc), and will then set the required registry keys for fodhelper to launch a new copy of the daemon.
 Fodhelper will then be engaged, returning a second session with elevated privileges.
 At this time, TheAllCommander doesn't support seamless session integration with the elevated session, as this is a red team feature and not needed for indicator of compromise modeling.
 	Note: Windows defender automatically intercepts the following daemon launch mechanisms: any python script, any command beginning with cmd.exe and any command beginning with powershell.exe.
 Stand-alone binaries which do not register as malware may be launched, and there is value in doing additional indicator of compromise modeling and heuristic analysis on behavior of these daemons after launch.
 	Future work: Defender will intercept and delete the fodhelper registry key for a python script which is added, however it is slow enough to do so only after the daemon has a chance to launch fodhelper.
 Some sort of supplemental monitoring to augment defender is necessary for maximum protection, study future mitigation options.

 clean_fodhelper

 	This macro is designed to clean up the registry key set by the spawn_fodhelper_elevated_session macro

 delete_windows_logs <all | application | security | system | setup>

 	This server side macro is used for generating and testing client side indicators of compromise.
 Malware will often attempt to cleanup by deleting Windows event logs.
 This macro will cause the connected daemon session to clear the windows event log using the wevtutil utility.
 It requires elevated privileges to execute.
 Note: This function actually deletes the targeted Windows logs, so only use on an appropriate test system.
 	Future work: develop more comprehensive indicator of compromise generator by compromising the logs via multiple techniques.

 delete_cookies

 	deletes cookies for Firefox, Edge (Chromium version), and Chrome on Windows.
 This is a common tactic for malware, as it forces the end-user to re-enter crediential information.
 This function will generate an access signature mimicing this attack pattern.
 NOTE: It does so by actually deleting those files, so use this on a test platform with non-operational users.

 harvest_cookies

 	takes copies of cookies for Firefox, Edge (Chromium) and Chrome on Windows.
 Takes a copy of Firefox credential files.
 This should effectively generate a file access signature for validating rules that monitor controls on these sensitive files.

 activate_rdp <username>

 	sets up Remote Desktop access on windows platforms, only supported by C++ daemons at present (public release pending).
 This feature was originally implemented using a dropper which would place Chisel on the target system and utilize it for the port tunneling.
 However, as A/V products are good at finding chisel at the endpoint, this doesn't make for a particularly interesting scenario to model.
 The implementation has switched to using TheAllCommander's own TCP tunneling, which should emulate a much more instructive threat model.

 startSocks5 <port>

 	This command starts a SOCKS5 proxy on TheAllCommander which receives connect requests on the specified port.
 As new connections come in, the connected daemon will forward those incoming connections.
 This allows for tunneled network traffic, similar to the equivalent Meterpreter functionality.

 empty_recycle_bin

 	This command deletes the recycle bin contents for the user with the current session to generate a client side indicator of compromise.

 harvest_user_dir

 	This command initiates an automatic harvest of Windows Desktop and Documents directories and Linux home directories, depending on the host

 harvest_outlook (basic | deep)

 	This command with the "basic" argument will harvest the default .pst and .ost files used by Outlook.
 In "deep" mode, the tool will search for a non-standard .pst location and harvest it.

 regkey_persist (lm | cu) (calc - optional)

 	This command will use either the local machine (lm) or current user (cu) startup registry key to start the daemon process on next startup.
 To simulate an attempt to write to these keys without invoking the daemon on startup, the optional third argument "calc" can be used to configure the system to launch calc.exe on startup.
 This provides more flexibility in environments where the actual test daemon cannot be given actual persistence to stay within the test boundaries.

 reg_debugger <process name>

 	This command will use the Windows Local Machine registry key for process debugging to launch the daemon process instead whenever the target process is executed.
 This is not a stealthy technique, but attackers sometimes use it and it deserves robust detection.
-Requires and elevated session.
+Requires an elevated session.

 reg_silent_exit <process name>

 	This command will use the Windows SilentProcessExit registry key to launch the daemon process when the target process is closed.
 This is a reasonably stealthy technique if the attacker uses it skillfully in terms of user awareness.
 Requires an elevated session.

 add_hidden_user <optional - username> <optional - password>

 	This command, with no arguments, will generate a random user string and password, with the final character being '$' and creates the account via the Win32 API and with the UF_WORKSTATION_TRUST_ACCOUNT flag.
 This makes the user account unseen by "net user", so it is more stealthy and the baseline user creation techniques.
 If invoked with one argument, it will use the argument as the password.
 The user can also specify a username without the trailing '$'.
 TheAllCommander will honor that username, however it will post a warning.
 This feature is inspired by https://github.com/Ben0xA/DoUCMe

 ### Enumeration

 enum_av

 	This command uses WMIC to enumerate AV products on Windows

 enum_network_share

 	This command uses WMIC to enumerate network shares on Windows

 enum_patches <wmic | ps>

 	This command uses WMIC or Powershell to enumerate patch level on Windows

 enumerate_users

 	This command will enumerate the users present on the system and the domain.
 If domain access is present, groups are enumerated as well.
-Current, this command will only work on Windows daemons

 # Near Term Project Goals

 DNSEmulatorSubdomainComms currently implements traffic hiding within DNS using the tried and true technique of hiding base64 communication in the subdomain, such as <secret message>.domain.com, with responses returned in DNS TXT records.
 In the future, I will be implementing a novel protocol which is less obvious to provide modelling for less trivial heuristic detection.

 The project currently supports a very basic set of IOC detection recommendations.
 My goal is to augment this suite to provide robust detection of more IOCs, as well as more recommendations for protection of common data assets.

 # Default Commands

 Sometimes it is desirable for daemons to automatically execute commands without human interaction on connecting for the first time with the home server.
 The configuration file element "hub.cmd.defaults" can be used to specify a file that contains commands to be sent automatically.
 There are several tags, and an example is included the "test" directory.
 This functionality is controlled with the configuration flag: hub.cmd.defaults=test\\default_commands

 The tags within the default commands file are as follows.
 The tag proceeds commands which will be executed.

-:all -> Applies to all daemons connecting :user-<username> -> Applies to all users matching this username.
+:all -> Applies to all daemons connecting

+:user-<username> -> Applies to all users matching this username.
 For example, all Administrator sessions might wish to execute higher level persistence establishment

 :hostname-<hostname> -> Applies to all daemons on a host.
 Useful if there is some steps necessary to enable commanding on a particular

 # Configuration